RossComputerGuy/school-essays/README.md

-# school-essays
+# School Essays

-Yes, I made a Git repository for all of my school essays.
+Yes, I made a Git repository for all of my school essays and I wrote them all in VIM.